-What Is Job Shadowing and How It Can Help Your Career
+What Is Job Shadowing and How Can It Help Your Career?

 Job shadowing can be a useful way to learn about a particular job of interest.
 It involves spending time following a professional in that job.
 Observing the life of the professional for anywhere from a few hours to as long as a week can help give you a sense of what that job really is like.
 This can be a great way to learn whether or not a job of interest is right for you.

 Job shadowing can be useful in a number of ways.
 By providing a snapshot of a day in the life of an experienced professional, it can help you decide whether or not you think you would enjoy and feel passionate about the job.
 It also can help you decide if your skills match the career field of interest and how your skills from school and other jobs might translate to this job.

 Because job shadowing is a short-term experience, it is a great way to decide whether or not you want to pursue a particular career before applying for jobs or internships.

 Finally, job shadowing helps you develop contacts in your career field of interest.
 When shadowing someone who is competent in his or her career field, you have the opportunity to gain a useful resource as you begin to seek and apply for jobs and internships.